Petra Martić: 2006–2009: Early years

 The best result in her junior career was the quarterfinals in 2006 US Open.
-She played her first WTA Tour main draw match as a wildcard at Miami Open 2007, losing in first round to Russian Alina Jidkova.
+She played her first WTA Tour main draw match as a wildcard at Miami Open 2007, losing in the first round to Russian Alina Jidkova.
 In 2008, Martić won the Zagreb Ladies Open, defeating Yvonne Meusburger in the final, and then made it to the quarterfinals of the WTA Slovenia Open, losing to Julia Görges.

 She qualified for the 2009 French Open and lost in the second round to 21-year-old Aleksandra Wozniak.
 She then made it to another Portorož Open quarterfinal, losing to Sara Errani.
 In September 2009, at the age of 18 years and 8 months, Martić entered top 100 for the first time (year-end ranking of 82).

 2010: First top-20 victory

 Martić began the season by falling in the qualifying stages of the Auckland Open (lost to Chanelle Scheepers) and the Sydney International (lost to Kimiko Date-Krumm).
 She lost in the first round of the Australian Open, falling to Sabine Lisicki.

 In February, she beat Yanina Wickmayer in the first round of the Open GdF Suez in Paris, then lost in the next round to Ágnes Szávay.
 Martić qualified for the Indian Wells Open where she lost in the second round to Jelena Janković.
 She also scored another big win at the Miami Open as she defeated Aravane Rezaï in the second round in three sets.
 She then lost to Yanina Wickmayer.